ceej7/EvacuationModel/README.md

 # EvacuationModel
-A evacuation model in subway scene
+A evacuation model in a subway scene